Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

 \section{Dualizability of the unit inclusion}

-Let $\VV\in BrTens$ be a braided tensor category.
-We consider the inclusion of the unit $\eta: Vect_k \to\VV$.
-It is a braided monoidal functor and we define an associated $Vect_k$-$\VV$-central algebra $\AA_\eta$, and study the dualizability of this 1-morphism in $BrTens$.
+Let $\VV\in \BrTens$ be a braided tensor category.
+We consider the inclusion of the unit $\eta: \Vect_\FK \to\VV$.
+It is a braided monoidal functor and we define an associated $\Vect_\FK$-$\VV$-central algebra $\AA_\eta$, which is simply the category $\VV$ seen as the regular right $\VV$-module, see Definition \ref{defAF}.
+We study the dualizability of this 1-morphism in $\BrTens$.
 First, we recall some context and develop some properties of bimodules induced by functors.
 Then we describe all the dualizability data explicitly and give criteria for dualizability.